starovoitovs/starovoitovs.github.io/_posts/2022-12-22-white-blood-cell-classification.markdown

 ### Results

 We see that while the transfer loss is plateaus early, the model keeps on learning to discriminate classes on the source dataset.
-However, adjusting the trade-off $\eta$ between classification and transfer loss did not yield score on the validation dataset.
+However, adjusting the trade-off $\eta$ between classification and transfer loss did not yield improved score on the validation dataset.

 ![Loss and accuracy](/assets/posts/white-blood-cells/loss_acc.png)
 *Classification and transfer loss (left) and class accuracy (right) during training.*